 5. Cross Cutting Partnerships Between Different Stakeholders

 Addressing the digital skills gap requires cross-cutting partnerships among various stakeholders.
-The digital skills shortage needs an integrated response from governments, educational institutions, and the private sector that would develop appropriate policies and programs.
-This can ensure that workers have the skills that companies need and that companies have access to the talent they need to stay competitive among cross cutting partnerships.
+The digital skills shortage needs an integrated response from governments, educational institutions, and the private sector.
+It develops appropriate policies and programs.
+This can ensure that workers have the skills that companies need and that companies have access to the talent they need to stay competitive among cross-cutting partnerships.

 Conclusion